Written by James P. Barker.

 At last, Kate, as well as the audience, fully realized the level of manipulation that has occurred and why she was “chosen” for the role under the guise of volunteering: she’s a thumper.
 She goes by the book.
 And the only way the outcome will really be a success is if she ditches her principles and lies about what really happened, giving the operation credibility.

 Alejandro, meanwhile, as the protagonist, sets off to accomplish the story’s objective while enacting revenge with ancillary support from the team.
-He is “Sicario,” a hitman made by consequence, and his vengeance is ruthless as he takes out drug lord drug lord Fausto Alarcón – the necessary step toward restoring some semblance of “Medellín.”
+He is “Sicario,” a hitman made by consequence, and his vengeance is ruthless as he takes out drug lord Fausto Alarcón – the necessary step toward restoring some semblance of “Medellín.”

 As Kate stares from her balcony, puffing away on a cigarette with disillusionment from all that has happened, she’s startled by a noise from inside.